-Pork or beef – a frequent choice that many people have to face whenever they are shopping in the meat aisle.
+Pork or beef – is a frequent choice that many people have to face whenever they are shopping in the meat aisle.
 Both are super popular and can be put into various dishes from different cuisines.
 But how do these two common sources of protein differ from one another?

 Ground pork tends to have higher levels of protein, unsaturated fats, vitamins B1 and B2, whereas ground beef has more iron, zinc, and vitamin B12.
 Additionally, ground beef is lower in calories but pork is lower in cholesterol and sodium.
 The price for both depends on the region and the cut of meat.

 Of course, there are several other factors that differentiate ground beef from ground pork.
 And in this article, we are going to look at these factors in much more detail, compare them side by side, and see which type of meat is better in which circumstances.